0x48piraj/contre-sozial/README.md

 ### Description

 Contre Sozial tries to eliminate the biggest problem in social media networks, that is, doomscrolling using the power of machine learning algorithms.
+It records the swipes made on social media apps precisely in real-time.
+It ignores messaging or creation of stories, just focuses on the worst attribute of social media apps, i.e. doom scrolling for hours.

 #### Stratagem